Battling a mouse infestation is a challenge!

-Help!
-I Have Found Mouse Droppings But No Mouse!
+I Have Found Mouse Droppings But No Mouse – What Do I Do?

 1. Take Stock

-The first thing you need to do be thankful that you have only found mouse droppings and no mouse because you might be in luck!
+First, you need to be grateful that you have only found mouse poop and no mouse because you might be in luck!

-You may have caught the mouse infestation right at the beginning!
+You may have caught the infestation right at the beginning!

 I am not suggesting that you definitely have got lucky, but there is a chance.
-Mice tend to be much more active at night, so you will need to wait until the evening to see if you hear any noises around your home.
+Mice tend to be much more active at night, so you must wait until the evening to see if you hear any noises around your home.

 2. Clean Up

 Mice are attracted to food, warmth, protection, and comfort.
-If your home has a rich source of food (crumbs, opened food boxes, etc), then you are basically inviting mice into your home.
+If your home has a rich source of food (crumbs, opened food boxes, etc.), then you invite mice into your home.

-Clean your food away and remove one of the attractions.
+Clean your food away and consider improving the way that you store it.

 3. Find Mice Access Points

-Take a look around your home for common mouse entry points.
+Take a look around your home for common entry points.

-It is clear that at least one mouse has gotten into your home!
+It is clear that at least one mouse has entered your home!

-It is vital that you fix any entry points to stop more mice from getting into your home.
+You must fix any entry points to prevent more mice from entering your home.

 4. Get Some Traps

-If you think you may have mice in your home, you should certainly consider purchasing one of the best mouse trap options.
+If you think you may have mice in your home, you should certainly consider purchasing some mouse traps.